Injured toddler's future waits on Trump policy

 Kejjan, a paramedic and pilot, is also a Yazidi refugee and became an American citizen in 2006.
 She was asked to care for Dilbireen because she is a member of the Yazidi community and had offered to volunteer with Road to Peace in the past.

-Kejjan initially took time away from her career to care for Dilbireen but has has since returned to work.
+Kejjan initially took time away from her career to care for Dilbireen but has since returned to work.
 She said that her sister-in-law cares for Dilbireen in the afternoons and that he spends time around her nieces, nephews and other children.

 Kejjan said she thinks Dilbireen has become more aware of the scars that not only shape his face but shape his character.

-Note: This story has been updated on February 5 to reflect the status of the family's travel restriction to the United States.